nitad54448/yappari-5-1/README.md

 After installing the program in a directory of your choice, some other subdirectories will be created : **/config**, **/drt**, **/files**, **/help** and **/models**.
 The **/models** directory contains png files with images for showing circuits.
 The **/config** holds xml configuration files, **/files** directory contains some examples of data files and custom definitions and **/models** some image files for models.
 The **/help** directory holds some images for this document and some help files.
 You can remove **/docs**, **/drt**, **/files** and **/help** but you must keep the **/models** and **/config** folders.

-This program is supposed to work with Windows 10 64 bits or Win 11 and on my PC and many others it works fine; also it should work on win7 64bits, Win8 or Win8.1 as well but I am unable to test it on these systems.
+This program will work on Windows 10 64 bits or Win 11.

 ## Panels
 The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this